wp-plugins/custom-recent-posts-widget/readme.txt

 }`

 == Changelog ==

+= 2.1 =
+* Added option to show post date.
+Code taken from Recent Posts widget in WordPress 3.5
+* Changed classname

+Note: If it doesn't show recent posts after updating the plugin, go to widgets and just hit Save button in the Recent Posts widget configuration

 = 2.0 =
 * Added Custom Recent Posts by Tags Widget.
 You can show recent posts based on tags.